b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/index.md

 - Temples
 - Temple ordinances
+	- Baptisms for the Dead
+	- Eternal marriage
+	- Sealing
 - Two priesthood tiers (by whatever name we prefer)
+- Ongoing revelation
 - Organization & centralization of **a** church, **the** true church

 &nbsp;